What do you mean, “What’s my story?”

 Stories are ever-changing, always-developing, amazingly powerful things.
 By examining the basics of storytelling – character, plot, and point of view – you can enhance YOUR story.

 It’s Your Story… What happens next?

-Valerie Gordon is a 10-time Emmy-winner, longtime storyteller, and the founder and owner of career and communications firm The Storytelling Strategist and the Commander-in-She blog.
+Valerie Gordon is a 10-time Emmy-winner, longtime storyteller, and the founder and owner of career and communications firm The Storytelling Strategist.
 She offers keynotes, innovative workshops, and team training and helps high-achievers and teams with the storytelling skills necessary to grow their careers, ascend the leadership ladder, and create successful next chapters.
 Follow her on LinkedIn.